Olympus VS120 - Virtual Slide Scanner

 Hygiene tips for microscopes

-- Web browsing and email is now blocked at the VS120 computer.
+- Web browsing and email is blocked at the VS120

-This has been mandated by OIS/ITS since the system is a Windows 7 computer.
+computer.
+This has been mandated by OIS/ITS since the system runs

 - Access to file servers such as